parodos-dev/serverless-workflows/README.md

 6. Create a PR to [serverless-workflows-helm][3] and make sure its merge.
 7. Now the PR from 4 can be merged and an automatic PR will be created with the generated manifests.
 Review and merge.

+See [Continuous Integration with make](make.md) for implemantation details of the CI pipeline.

 Note on CI:
 On each merge under a workflow directory a matching github workflow executes